 Damage to basement walls not only weakens the structure of the house, but allows leaks.
 When a basement leaks, mold soon finds the wet materials perfect for incubation.
 Then, you end up with a mold problem as well as a water issue.
 Even worse, water that leaks in typically does not go away nearly as fast as it came.
 This allows the mold to keep growing even when it is dry outside.

-How do Gutters Work?
+How Do Gutters Work?

 Gutters are placed at the leading edges of the roof.
 There, they collect the torrents of water that come from the roof during rainstorms, and direct them to a safe area for discharge via downspouts.
 In many cases, this area is simply far enough away from the house to avoid foundation damage.
 However, many people now have their downspouts aimed into rain barrels or into hoses for distribution to their gardens.
 Rain barrels allow the water to be saved for drier days.